Many Will Enter, Few Will Win: Cost and Sensitivity of Exploratory Dynamics: Appendix A: Coarse-graining realistic proofreading schemes

-For the specific scheme illustrated in Fig.~\ref{fig:genscheme}B, extracted from Ref.~\cite{rodnina2001ribosome}, the ``R" macrostate can be considered to include the initial binding and codon recognition transitions, as well as GTPase activation, with the energy-consuming exit from this macrostate corresponding to GTP hydrolysis.
-Since the GTPase activation is assumed to be effectively irreversible, the splitting probability out of the initial compound state is simply the probability that activation with the correct tRNA occurs before activation with the wrong tRNA (state 3C is reached before state 3W).
+For the specific scheme illustrated in Fig.~\ref{fig:genscheme}B, employed in Ref.~\cite{rodnina2001ribosome,wohlgemuth2011evolutionary}, the ``R" macrostate can be considered to include the initial binding and codon recognition transitions, as well as GTPase activation, with the energy-consuming exit from this macrostate corresponding to GTP hydrolysis.
+Since the GTPase activation is assumed to be effectively irreversible, the splitting probability out of the initial compound state is simply the probability that hydrolysis with the correct tRNA occurs before hydrolysis with the wrong tRNA (state 3C is reached before state 3W).
 This probability can be computed through coarse-graining of the reaction scheme as follows.

 First, we find the probability $\hat{p}_{02}$ that a system starting at state 0 hits the 2C state before the 2W state.
 This can be done by considering each time the system leaves state $0$ as the start of an independent path.
 Each such path must either reach state $2C$ (with probabilistic weight $p_{01}^{(c)}p_{02}^{(c)}$) or state $2W$ (with probabilistic weight $p_{01}^{(w)}p_{02}^{(w)}$) or else return to the beginning at state $0$.
 The resulting probability of hitting $2C$ first is then: